 Here's the breakdown:

-Let's say we have a list of the top 10 bestselling gadgets for August and would like to find out the sum of the sales of all accessories in column E.
+Let’s say we have a list of the top 10 bestselling gadgets for August and would like to find the total sales of all accessories in column E.

-To calculate the sum of sales data in column E by criterion in cell G3, use the following formula in Google Sheets:
+To calculate the sum of sales data in column E by criterion in cell G3, first make sure you have the cell selected where you want the SUMIF result to appear.
+Then use the following formula in Google Sheets:

 =SUMIF(B3:B12, G3, E3:E12)